ShivanKaul/facebook-chat-api/README.md

 ---------------------------------------

 <a name="setTitle" />
-### api.setTitle(newTitle, thread_id, [callback])
+### api.setTitle(newTitle, threadID, [callback])

-Sets the title of the group chat with thread id thread_id to newTitle.
+Sets the title of the group chat with thread id `threadID` to `newTitle`.

 Note: This will not work if the thread id corresponds to a single-user chat or if the bot is not in the group chat.

 __Arguments__

-* `newTitle` - A string representing the new title.
+* `newTitle`: A string representing the new title.
-* `thread_id` - A string or number representing a thread.
+* `threadID`: A string or number representing a thread.
 It happens to be someone's userId in the case of a one to one conversation.
 * `callback(err, obj)` - A callback called when sending the message is done (either with an error or with an confirmation object). `obj` contains only the thread_id where the message was sent.

 ---------------------------------------